lydiaYchen/PerfEvaluation-IN4215/project.md

 5. Optimization and validation: how will you evaluate your algorithm/approach and what type of resource and algorithmic suggestions will explore?
 6. Background readings: list at least 5 related papers that you will read to add context to your research

-**Submission**: every group uploads their proposal on Brightspace.
+**Submission**: every group uploads their proposal on ILIAS.
 The proposal should be in PDF format and should contain the group name and the list of group members (name, student IDs).

 **Feedback**: the course team will provide feedback on the project proposal within a few days.